 ‘Snatch and grab’ is a bigger risk than bag-slashing.
 Although it hasn’t happened to me personally, I’ve met people who’ve lost tank bags, duffles, and panniers (both hard and soft) to theft.
 In every single case, the theft occurred when they left their bags unattended and unlocked, sometimes sitting overnight outside a hotel.
 Obviously, if you leave your belongings unattended and don’t take precautions, they may not be there when you get back.

 With moto luggage compared to, say, a backpack or purse, it helps that not everyone intuitively knows how to open a roll-top, side-release buckle, or rotary draw latch.
 The few seconds it takes to figure that out can sometimes be enough to prevent a theft.
-My buddy and I were at the Ghana/Togo border a few years ago and people were pressed in all around our bikes.
-A bunch of sketchy touts were hassling us for money changing, hotels, and all sorts of stuff.
-We went into the customs office for a few minutes, and even though we watched our bikes the entire time, someone still managed to surreptitiously open a few buckles.
-I have no idea how they did it, but they must have given up because they couldn’t figure out how to open the roll-top without us seeing.
+My buddy and I were at the Ghana/Togo border a few years ago.
+People were pressed in all around our bikes, and a bunch of sketchy touts were hassling us non-stop for money changing, hotels, and all sorts of stuff.
+We went in the customs office for a few minutes, and even though we watched our bikes the entire time, someone still managed to surreptitiously open a few buckles.
+I have no idea how they accomplished that, but they must have given up because they couldn’t open the roll-top without us seeing.

 Another time in Chile, two guys grabbed my backpack when it was loosely draped over one shoulder.
 After some violent tug-of-war I kept my bag, just barely.
 I had screwed up and wandered into a crappy part of town without paying attention.
 There was nobody around to help.
 Those two guys chased me for several blocks before I jumped in a passing minivan that slowed down to pick me up.
-I was lucky to get away.
+I was lucky to get away with my stuff and no cuts.
 If you unwittingly parked a bike in that same neighborhood and walked away, I think it’s safe to assume there would be nothing left when you returned.
 No bike, no bags, nothing.